firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

   * A Uniform Resource Identifier (URI) which specifies a protocol supported either `directly by the fsspec library <https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations>`_ or by `one of the many third party extension libraries which build on fsspec. <https://filesystem-spec.readthedocs.io/en/latest/api.html#other-known-implementations>`_
-  * A filesystem path available to the run farm host.
+  * A filesystem path available to the manager.
+Local paths are relative to the `deploy` folder.

 Please note that while use use the ``fsspec`` library to handle many different URI protocols, many of them require additional dependencies that FireSim itself does not require you to install.